 Background: In the HIPAA Privacy Rule, protected health information (PHI) is considered any identifiable health information used, maintained, stored, or transmitted by a covered entity.

 A covered entity health care provider is one that bills an insurance company for services provided to any patient.
 Covered entities include health plans and healthcare clearinghouses.
 Note: The Information Blocking Rule also applies to some organizations that are not covered entities; however, it is not applicable to all covered entities

-Starting on October 6, 2022, instead of being limited to the USCDI Version 1*, the definition of EHI will now include all information in a Designated Record Set, as defined under HIPAA.
+Starting on October 6, 2022, instead of being limited to the USCDI Version 1*, the definition of EHI expanded to include all information in a Designated Record Set, as defined under HIPAA.

-In other words, EHI will not be limited to the specific data classes listed in the USCDI and will also consist of medical and payment records about a patient and any information of a type that may be used to make decisions about individuals, including patients.
+In other words, EHI is not be limited to the specific data classes listed in the USCDI and consists of medical and payment records about a patient and any information of a type that may be used to make decisions about individuals, including patients.
 For actors covered by the Information Blocking rules, all ePHI in a Designated Record Set is considered to be EHI and subject to those rules.

 EHI could include:

 - Medical records and billing records about individuals maintained by or for a covered healthcare provider;